laurentgautron/openfood/README.md

 - a link to the openfoodfacts website

-The application subsequently proposes to the user to record or not the result of his search.
+The application subsequently proposes to the user to record or not the result of his search. so the user can later see its historic.